casangi/casadocs/docs/tasks/task_flagdata.rst

    tolerance.
 The value of 'w' is used to determine which antenna is behind the other.
 The phase-reference center is used for antenna-pointing direction.

+   Shadow mode does not flag rows where the two antennas of the baseline are the same, or in other words, antennas do not shadow themselves.

    *tolerance*

    Amount of shadowing allowed (or tolerated), in meters.
 A positive